 - The unit does NOT automatically begin heating when powered on.
 Need to press the up arrow to begin heating the bowl.

-- Session timer is set to 10 minutes by default.
+- The session timer is set to 10 minutes by default.
 You can change it to anything between 5-15 minutes.
 I recommend setting it to 7-8 minutes to save battery life and herb if you forget that it’s running.

 Vapor Quality, Draw Resistance, and Usage Tips

-Vapor Quality: Arizer vaporizers are known for superior taste with smooth, cool vapor.
-The Solo 2 is no different.
-They have used the most powerful heater yet in the Solo 2 and I feel like the overall consistency is much better because of that.
+Vapor Quality – Arizer vaporizers are known for superior taste with smooth, cool vapor.
+Solo 2 is no different.
+They have used the most powerful heater yet in the Solo 2, and I feel like the overall consistency is much better because of that.
 I can also get HUGE clouds quicker with this unit.
-The OG Solo and the Air will definitely push out huge clouds as well but it takes a bit more time to get there.
+The OG Solo and the Air will definitely push out huge clouds as well, but it takes a bit more time to get there.

-Usage Tips: First and foremost, the Solo 2 will need a medium coarse grind for the best results.
+Usage Tips – First and foremost, the Solo 2 will need a medium-coarse grind for the best results.
 A fine grind will produce the thickest clouds but you’re more likely to get treats.
-Finer materials will also clog up the screen faster which increases draw resistance and routine maintenance.
-I prefer to use my Space Grinder or the Santa Cruz Shredder for best results.
+Finer materials will also clog up the screen faster, which increases draw resistance and routine maintenance.
+I prefer to use my Space Grinder or the Santa Cruz Shredder for the best results.